 Empty storefronts, stairwells & garage spaces in Downtown LA might be the last place you’d think to find a world class chef experimenting with new menus.

 Like our tacos, our story has been anything but normal.

 Back in 2012, before all the global recognition and foodie awards, Wes was just a guy with a passion for cooking and a love for tacos and our city, Los Angeles.

-So he shared this passion the only way we knew how: guerrilla style, with the help of his wife, he created pop-up dining experiences using the taco as his canvas.
+So he shared this passion the only way we knew how: guerrilla style.

 Word caught on.